GoogleCloudPlatform/kms-integrations/kmsp11/docs/user_guide.md

 ## Other notes

+Keys can be located with the `CKA_LABEL` attribute, which is the Cloud KMS CryptoKey identifier, or with the `CKA_ID` attribute, which is the full Cloud KMS CryptoKeyVersion name.
+As an example, a key might have a `CKA_ID` of `projects/some_project/locations/some_location/keyRings/some_keyring/cryptoKeys/some_ck/cryptoKeyVersions/1` and a `CKA_LABEL` of `some_ck`.
+Note that some tools including `pkcs11-tool` hex-encode `CKA_ID` attribute values, so they seem different at first.

 For multi-part crypto operations, the library caches input data and parameters in memory (up to a max buffer, depending on the specific crypto operation and algorithm), before sending the request to Cloud KMS.
 This is required for these